rsalmond/freemail/README.md

 # freemail

-A database of free and [disposable](http://en.wikipedia.org/wiki/Disposable_email_address) email domains and a handy javascript module for querying it.
+A database of free and [disposable](http://en.wikipedia.org/wiki/Disposable_email_address) email domains with a handy javascript module and .net library for querying it.

-Use the javascript module or access the files in the `./data` directory and parse with your language of choice.
+Use the javascript module for client side queries, or the .net library for server side queries.

 In an effort to create the most up-to-date list of domains, the database can be synchronized with various lists from around the web.
 You can also add new